Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Josie & Haeden

-Josie and Haeden’s story is an enemies-to-lovers romance but the only reason they’re enemies is because of a series of misunderstandings (and an inability to communicate on Haeden’s part).
+Josie and Haeden’s story is an enemies-to-lovers romance.
+Still, they’re enemies only because of misunderstandings (and an inability to communicate on Haeden’s part).
 Both Josie and Haeden have rough pasts that influence their behaviour.
 Josie has survived parental abandonment, neglect and abuse in her foster care homes and is looking for The One that will give her the home she’s looking for.
 Haeden is healing from the death of his family and his previous mate from the “cootie” sickness.
-The lack of control he felt in the situation has created a well of anger inside him.
+His lack of control in the situation has created anger inside him.

-Haeden eventually realizes all he’s been doing is hurting Josie.
-And, despite Josie’s ability to stand up for herself, she doesn’t need yet another person trying to tear her down.
-She needs someone to support her, to care for her and be her partner.
+Haeden eventually realizes that all he’s been doing is hurting Josie.
+And despite Josie’s ability to stand up for herself, she doesn’t need yet another person trying to tear her down.
+She needs someone to support, care about her, and be her partner.

-The reason I didn’t rate Barbarian’s Mate higher is that I don’t really enjoy enemies-to-lovers romances.
-Typically, if you declare someone your literal enemy, there’s a mighty good reason for it which makes the “to lovers” part unconvincing to me.
-Most commonly in romance, the “enemies” part is actually just a whole bunch of misunderstandings and petty grudges that could easily be fixed if the couple talked to each other instead of jumping to conclusions.
+I didn’t rate Barbarian’s Mate higher because I don’t enjoy enemies-to-lovers romances.
+Typically, if you declare someone your literal enemy, there’s a mighty good reason for it, making the “to lovers” part unconvincing.
+Most commonly in romance, the “enemies” part is just a bunch of misunderstandings and petty grudges that could easily be fixed if the couple talked to each other instead of jumping to conclusions.
 Of course, Josie and Haeden fell into the latter category.

 Ranking of Book: 9th of 20